OptimalDesignLab/PETSc2.jl/README.md

   * Provide methods that copy indices to proper size integer
   * Create warning system (`@inefficient` macro?) for use of copying methods
   * use `Ref{T}` instead of `&` for passing by reference
+  * Alias Petsc functions to Base functions where unambiguous

 ## Status
 ### Vector